mnelson4/printmyblog/readme.txt

 == Changelog ==

+= 2.1.5 January 26 2020 =
+* Fix dotEpub integration (all the text was appearing in a header, and only the first post was being included)

 = 2.1.4 January 14 2020 =
 * Add autoloading, props @szepeviktor
 * Make Easy Footnotes plugin show footnotes in printouts